1. Personal Information Collected

 Insurance data on Doximity is offered for informational purposes only, should not be relied upon, and users agree to hold harmless Doximity and its data suppliers for use of the data.

 We reserve the right to modify this privacy statement at any time, so please review it frequently.
 If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our home page.
-We generally post updates to this policy twice per year, in June and December, as applicable.
+We generally post updates to this policy once per year or as applicable.
 By continuing to use the Doximity service after notice of changes have been sent to you or published on the Doximity website, you are consenting to the changes.

 If you use the Doximity service after notice of these changes have been posted, you are providing your consent to the changed practices.